sourcegraph/sourcegraph-public-snapshot/doc/app/integrations.md

 ## Cody app API integrations

-This page outlines how clients can integrate with Cody app.
+This page outlines how extensions and other clients can integrate with Cody app.

 ## API